• Skip to primary navigation

 Instructions

-• For the teriyaki sauce, whisk the rest of the ingredients, except the cornstarch slurry, in a small saucepan over medium high heat.
-When it starts to boil, reduce the heat to medium low, whisk in the thoroughly mixed cornstarch slurry, and let it simmer for 5 minutes to thicken.
-Remove from the heat.
-The sauce will continue to thicken as it cools.
+• Whisk the sauce ingredients, except the cornstarch slurry, in a small saucepan, then bring to a boil over medium high heat.
+Reduce the heat to medium low, whisk in the cornstarch slurry, and let it simmer until thickened, about 5 minutes.
+Remove from the heat to allow it to cool and thicken.

-• Place the grilled meat on a plate and tent with foil.
-Let it rest for 10 minutes.
+• Place the grilled meat on a plate, tent with foil, and let it rest for 10 minutes.
+Slice the meat with a serrated knife against the grain, cutting it in half-inch strips.

 Notes